Route: West Face

 Team: Ted, Christy

 Having just skied down from the summit of Ellingwood Point, most of the climbing for Blanca was already done.
-From near the 13,000 foot mark, we switched out of ski mode and into climb mode, and although Blanca Peak is the 4th highest peak in the state, from here it’s pretty easy.
+From near the 13,000-foot mark, we switched out of ski mode and into climb mode, and although Blanca Peak is the 4th highest peak in the state, if you’re connecting it from Ellingwood, it’s pretty easy.